 Jane Burgess teaches classes on Sundays.
 She provides instruction on wheel throwing with a focus on beginning cylinders.

-Rachael Clemens teaches class on Monday morning.
-She provides instruction on wheel throwing with a focus on bowls.
+Rachael Clemens teaches class on Monday mornings.
+She provides instruction on wheel throwing with a focus on functional ware.

 Debbie Englund teaches classes on weekday evenings.
 She provides instruction on wheel throwing and hand building with a focus on developing individual artist's style.